-And then there is another year of sub-fellowship.
+Then there is another year of sub-fellowship.
 This has actually has crept up in the last five to ten years.
-Currently, there is only one ACG-accredited post GI fellowship that is liver transplant.
-And there are are five non accredited which include interventional endoscopy, clinical hepatology, motility, inflammatory bowel disease.
+Currently, there is only one ACG-accredited post GI fellowship: that is liver transplant.
+And there are are five non-accredited; which include interventional endoscopy, clinical hepatology, motility, inflammatory bowel disease.
 Interventional endoscopy is the most popular.
 Just a year or two ago, interventional endoscopy actually went into a formal match process.
 Previously, you just apply to all the programs in the country and you get interviewed, you get offers and pick one.
-Now, it's a formal match process.
-It's also expected that in the next couple of years, it will be a fully accredited ACGME fellowship just like interventional cardiology.
+Now, it’s a formal match process.
+It’s also expected that in the next couple of years, it will be a fully accredited ACGME fellowship just like interventional cardiology.

 Interventional GI fellowships are pretty competitive as Sushil describes it.
 GI and cardiology balance it back and forth when it comes to post-medicine fellowships.

-Although he wouldn't describe it as ultra-competitive but the majority of fellows he had trained that wanted to get it got in.
+Although he wouldn’t describe it as ultra-competitive, the majority of fellows he had trained that wanted to get in got in.
 Some may have to wait a year.
-But most fellows interested, eager, and did the right electives and the right types of research, got in.
+But most fellows who were interested, eager, did the right electives and the right types of research, got in.
 Sushil says you have to be focused and you need to take the right steps.
-Then there's a pretty good chance you're able to get into a spot.
+There’s a pretty good chance you’re able to get into a spot.